g0tmk/qrcode-terminal/README.txt

 Usage: in command line:
   windows:
-    `C:\Python27\python.exe qrcode "Text to embed in a QR code"`
+    `C:\Python27\python.exe qrcode-terminal "Text to embed in a QR code"`
   linux:
-    `python ./qrcode "Text to embed in a QR code"`
+    `python ./qrcode-terminal "Text to embed in a QR code"`